metulah/pm/GUIDELINES.md

 2. Follow project's coding standards
 3. No scope changes without explicit user approval
 4. Document decisions and assumptions using the note system
+5. Use the `--force` flag convention for destructive operations (e.g., `delete`) to prevent accidental data loss.
+The command should fail if `--force` is omitted.

 ### Testing Requirements